vlaskos/NSOperation_Dowloader/README.md

                 NSLog(@"downloaded");
 }];

-- You can use some methods for manipulation with the session:
+- You can use methods below for manipulation with the session:

 // stop sessions
 - (void) stop;